EirikHaughom/ADME/Guides/AADEntitlementsSync/readme.md

 ```powershell
 osdu entitlements groups add -g meds-users -d "User group synced from Azure AD by Logic App"
 ```
 2. Create an M365 Azure AD group that will be the used as the source, we'll be using the Graph API for this step, but feel free to use Azure Portal or similar.
-The Access Token used needs to have *Directory.ReadWrite.All* and *Group.ReadWrite.All* in the scope, with audience towards graph.microsoft.com.

     Note the Object ID output.

     ```powershell
+    # Define Graph API access token with Directory.ReadWrite.All and Group.ReadWrite.All
     $accessToken = "eyJ0eXAiOiJKV1QiL..."

+    # Create request header
     $headers = @{
     "Authorization" = "Bearer $accessToken"
     }